 Serving as pallbearers for William are Gene Foster, Dwight King, Perry Pannel, Sid Pemberton, Tommy Stailey and Glen Stone.
 Serving as an honorary pallbearer is Jessie Hines.

 The family requests that rather than flowers, please give a donation in William’s memory to the missions ministry at First Assembly of God Church, 54 Hwy 24 Byp, Cooper, Texas 75432.

-To plant a tree in memory of William Pemberton, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of William Pemberton, please visit our floral store.